 This whopper of a BI tool with a low-code interface is incredibly powerful (and pretty expensive), but its flexibility can make it less accessible to novice users.
 Tableau’s wide array of visualizations and filters makes it super flexible, but it can also be overwhelming for users just getting started with the tool.

 Tableau Pricing: starts at $35-$70 per user per month (and a 14-day free trial is available).

-However, Google doesn't make it easy to work with your data.
+However, Google doesn't always make it easy to work with your data.
 Many users report needing additional connectors to get a hold of their data.
 Queries/dashboards also load slowly when too many data sources are connected.
 Sharing is easy via a link, but you won't be able to export in a standard reporting format like pdf.

-Google Data Studio price: free, but lacks features that are standard with other BI tools.
+Looker Studio price: free, but lacks features that are standard with other BI tools.

 Datorama is a cloud-based marketing intelligence platform that helps marketers optimize performance by leveraging AI-powered cross-channel insights and more.
 Acquired by Salesforce in 2018, Datorama comes with data connectors and a BI tool that works well with popular data sources.
 Otherwise, you'll need third-party connectors to get the job done.

 Salesforce Datorama helps marketers bring together all their data into a centralized, unified dashboard view.
 They can also leverage the Salesforce Datorama dashboards to create data-driven stories, make quick and smart data-driven decisions, and of course, optimize marketing campaigns.
 However, Datorama doesn't allow you to build in business logic, and the company's row-based pricing can get expensive.